What does it mean to be a syntactician?

 Syntax concerns the distribution of words and phrases in sentences.

 Consider for example the word “there”.
-Is it a noun, a verb, an adverb or an adjective?
-What is it exactly?
+What is its exact nature?
+Is it a noun, a verb, an adjective or an adverb?
 The interesting fact about “there” is that it patterns in the same way as a prepositional phrase, defined as a phrase whose first element is a preposition, such as “at the store” or “to the store”.
 In the sentence “He is at the store.”, the phrase “at the store” can be replaced by “there”: “He is there.”
 In general, wherever you can use a prepositional phrase such as “at the store”, you can replace it with the word “there”.
-This fact shows that “there” has the distribution of a prepositional phrase, and so should be analyzed as a prepositional phrase, even though there is no overt preposition.
+This fact shows that “there” has the distribution of a prepositional phrase, and so should be analyzed as a prepositional phrase, even though there is no audible preposition.

 5. The grass is always greener on the other side.

 Syntacticians are always comparing what happens in their native language to what happens in other languages.
 We are constantly making cross-linguistic comparisons.
 For example, consider the English sentence “John ran to the store.”
 In Ewe (an African language spoken in Ghana, Togo and Benin), this thought would have to be expressed as a serial verb construction.
 A word-by-word translation would be “John ran go the store.”
 In the English sentence, there is just one verb “to run”, but in Ewe there are two verbs “to run” and “to go”.
-This difference between English and Ewe is pervasive, affecting every thing people say.
+There is only one thought, but it is expressed differently in the two languages.

-Now, the question for the syntactician is what accounts for this difference?
+This difference between English and Ewe is pervasive, affecting everything people say.
+The question for the syntactician is what accounts for this difference?
 Why are Ewe and English different in this way?

 6. Shake it up!

-In encountering a new sentence, the natural inclination of the syntactician is to play around with it, and to see what kinds of changes can be made?
+In encountering a new sentence, the natural inclination of the syntactician is to play around with it, and to see what kinds of changes can be made.

 For example, for the words in the sentence “John walked into the store.” there are 120 other possible word orders, some of which are acceptable and some of which are unacceptable.
-For example, “Walk into the store John.” is an unacceptable word order in English (but it is OK in Italian).
-So is “John the into walked store.”
+For example, “Walked into the store John.” is an unacceptable word order in English (but it is OK in Italian).
+Also unacceptable is “John the into walked store.”
 But the sentence “Into the store walked John.” can be used in certain contexts.
 The syntactician asks which orders are acceptable and which ones are not.
 What accounts for the possible word orders?
 Finally, which of those word orders exist in other languages?

 For syntacticians, language is a huge sandbox filled with interesting toys.
 We like to get our hands dirty by permuting the elements of a sentence and seeing what pops out.